zkxxdiv/eiffel-operations-extension/usage-examples/aliveness-monitoring.md

 Or suppose that the target of your artifact's deployment suddenly lost storage connectivity, how would this affect the CI/CD, would it fail and require manual intervention to get it back up and running?
 Wouldn’t it be good if this type of information was made readily available to your CI/CD automatically, so that contingency plans may be implemented to prevent something breaking or to at least mitigate the impact of an outage affecting the CI/CD.
 Facilitating for the integration of observational activities and subsequent notification into a CI/CD in an automated fashion is highly desirable.
-This may be achieve by utilizing the EiffelAnnounmentPublishedEvent AnnP and EiffelAnnounmentAchnowledgedEvent as a synchronous partner pair.
+This may be achieve by utilizing the EiffelAlertRaisedEvent (AlerR) and EiffelAlertAcknowledgedEvent (AlerA) as a synchronous partner pair.
-For example, suppose there is an activity that publishes an EiffelAnnouncementEvent containing information that something has happened (e.g Service A is down) which is subsequently consumed and triggers another activity that publishes an EiffelAnnouncementAcknowledgedEvent  acknowledging that Service A is down ("first responder" acknowledgement)
+For example, suppose there is an activity that publishes an EiffelAlterRaisedEvent (AlerR) containing information that something has happened (e.g Service A is down) which is subsequently consumed and triggers another activity that publishes an EiffelAlertAcknowledgedEvent  acknowledging that Service A is down ("first responder" acknowledgement).
-The first responder entity may for example be used to trigger subsequent Activities to resolve the impact of "Service A is down" or may be used to pause your CI/CD activity until a  EiffelAnnounmentPublishedEvent is published with information stating a modified status of Service A (e.g "Service A is Alive") indicating that the problem has been resolved.
+The first responder entity may for example be used to trigger subsequent Activities to resolve the impact of "Service A is down" or may be used to pause your CI/CD activity until a  EiffelAlertCaesedEvent (AlerC) is published with information stating a modified status of Service A (e.g "Service A is Alive") indicating that the problem has been resolved.

 A JSON array of all events used in this example can be found "here"